John Hick (politician): Parliament

-For his contribution to the 1873 International Exhibition at South Kensington Hick was presented with a bronze medal, he was a member of the Permanent Committee for the Representation for British Pictures for the 1874 International Exhibition with fellow MPs Henry Bolckow, Alexander Brown, Henry Eaton, Joshua Fielden, William Graham, John Snowdon Henry, John Pender and others.
+For his contribution to the Permanent Committee for the Representation for British Pictures of the 1873 International Exhibition Hick was presented with a bronze medal, he also sat as a Juror for Class XIV. — Recent Scientific Inventions and New Discoveries.
+Following, he was a member of the same British Pictures committee for the 1874 International Exhibition with fellow MPs Henry Bolckow, Alexander Brown, Henry Eaton, Joshua Fielden, William Graham, John Snowdon Henry, John Pender and others.
+He also sat on the Committee for Division III.
+Class XIV. — Recent Scientific Inventions and New Discoveries of All Kinds.

 Mytton Hall – entrance c.1893, by Thomas Parkinson, Bolton.

 Hick debated Supply – Army Estimates, June 1873 drawing attention to the improvement of heavy ordnance.
 As a parliamentarian he was frequently consulted by Government on subjects relating to armaments and the construction of boilers for war-vessels, he also served on a Select Committee appointed June 1874 to investigate the testing of chain cable and anchors for the Navy and as Vice President of the Institute of Mechanical Engineers between 1874 and 1876.

-He relinquished his role as Church Warden for St Peter's church, Belmont during 1874, about the time he took up residence at Mytton Hall, Hick then became a Justice of the Peace for Whalley, Lancashire, he was an executor for the estate of his brother-in-law, John Hargreaves in March 1875 following Hargreaves' death at Silwood Park, Sunninghill 18 December 1874, two days after Hick's marriage to Rebecca Ashworth.
-Widowed with eight children, Hick's elder sister Mary (1813–1878) moved to Queen's Gate, South Kensington, but died there just over 3 years later, 4 January 1878.
-Around this time Hick began to use a summer residence at Woodlands, Lezayre, Isle of Man, where he also became a Justice of the Peace.
+Hick relinquished his role as Church Warden for St Peter's church, Belmont during 1874, about the time he took up residence at Little Mytton Hall, thereafter undertaking restoration of the great hall; he also commissioned stained glass by Edmonson of Manchester, based on illustrations by 'Seymour' from Robert Stuart's history of the steam engine.
+Hick became a Justice of the Peace for Whalley, Lancashire in the same year; he was an executor for the estate of his brother-in-law, John Hargreaves from March 1875 following Hargreaves' death at Silwood Park, Sunninghill 18 December 1874, two days after Hick's marriage to Rebecca Ashworth.

+Later in March 1875 he chaired the 22nd Anniversary Festival of the London Association of Foreman Engineers and Draughtsman at the City Terminus Hotel, Canon Street.
+With covers laid for 400, in the presence of Lord Lytleton, MPs Joseph Dodds, John Walter, Captain Bedford Pim, Major Frederick Beaumont and others, Hick's speech praised the Army, Navy, Marines and particularly Volunteer Reserve Forces with reference to his local Artillery Brigade; he noted, "It is a matter of congratulation that we have no great war going on at the present day".
+The event was reported in and associated with The Times newspaper, through John Walter MP.